feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> If you are Algerian, you might enjoy singing "Ya Rayah" by Rachid Taha when
+#> You might enjoy singing "Abdel Kader" by Khaled or "Ya Rayah," and for a
-#> running under the rain, and "Aïcha" by Cheb Khaled when thinking of a flower.
+#> flower, perhaps "Lili Boujarah" celebrating beauty and nature.
 ```

 You can also access the history of the `broadcasting` using the